 To import glossary entries via an XML file:

-- Create a glossary: Click Save and display OR Edit a glossary
+- In your module, turn editing on, and create a glossary: Click Save and display OR Edit a glossary

-- Within the glossary, in Administration on the left hand side, follow the "Import entries" link.
+- Go back to the glossary and within the glossary, drop down the Cogwheel/Actions menu, follow the "Import entries" link.

 - Select the destination for the new entries, either the current glossary or a new one.